aral/DDSocialDialog/README.markdown

-# DDSocialDialog, a FacebookConnect look-alike dialog for iPhone and iPod
+# DDSocialDialog, a FacebookConnect look-alike dialog for iPhone and iPad

 DDSocialDialog is a UIView subclass looks like FacebookConnect dialog.